ProBeat: Microsoft’s Surface Duo is dead on arrival, regardless of price

 None of these missteps on their own are enough to doom a device.
 Plenty of category-defining devices launched with an eye-watering price tag or unimpressive specs or in a single country.
 But all together during a recession?
 It’s not looking good.

-I’m excited about dual-screens devices, maybe even moreso than folding single-screen devices.
+I’m excited about dual-screen devices, maybe even more so than folding single-screen devices.
 But I think the jury is still out on the whole foldables category.
 Last year, following the unveiling of the Surface Duo and Surface Neo (now delayed till 2021), I wrote:

 None of this will necessarily pan out.
 Dual-screen devices could flop.
 Two screens means more potential productivity, efficiency, and maybe even some fun games, sure.
 But two screens also raises questions around thickness, weight, performance, price, and battery life.
 After all, Microsoft has been on the dual-screen adventure before with its Courier project almost a decade ago — which it killed off because the device wasn’t up to snuff.